'My Whole Life Is On Hold': As Walmart Eliminates Greeters, A Dream In Limbo

 At the store where he works, every other shopper seems to know Kelley by name.
 On the way in, people stop to chat about fishing, weekend plans, kids and of course boats.
 On the way out, they have their receipts ready for Kelley to check.
 Shoppers keep greeting him even after he clocks out and waits outside for an Uber home.

-"I love him to death, he's a good guy," says Ronald Smith, who came by to get medicine for his wife.
+"I love him to death; he's a good guy," says Ronald Smith, who came by to get medicine for his wife.
 "Even if you came there with an attitude, you start off with a good vibe right then — that's my friend, I'm going to have a good time shopping."

-Every day he's in, Kelley asks his bosses if they've heard about his job from corporate.
+Every day he's in, Kelley asks his bosses if they have heard about his job from corporate.
 On most days, they haven't.
-But on day 49 of his wait — they do have news.
+But on Day 49 of his wait, they do have news.
 And it's good.

 Walmart is reassigning Kelley.
 Like many other greeters with disabilities, Kelley will now help shoppers in the self-checkout area.

-Lundberg, the Walmart spokesman, says, that overall "greeters have accepted jobs in nearly 50 different roles in stores, from the new customer host position to cake decorator."
-He says the purpose of the 60-day process was to give workers and stores time to review all options and needed accommodations, and find the best fit "in an effort to better serve the customer."
+Lundberg, the Walmart spokesman, says, that overall, "greeters have accepted jobs in nearly 50 different roles in stores, from the new customer host position to cake decorator."
+He says the purpose of the 60-day process was to give workers and stores time to review all options and needed accommodations and find the best fit "in an effort to better serve the customer."

 Kelley signed his offer on the spot.